-Some people I talk to are amazed that I’m not keener on multiculturalism than I am.
+Some people I talk to are amazed that I’m not as keen on multiculturalism as they are.
 What is there not to like about the variety of cuisines, the interesting clothes, the nice people, the doctors, the selfless NHS nurses who are only there for our benefit, not for their own?
 Think of how much you can learn from these strange and exotic people!
 The suggestion is that British people and British life is boring and needs some ‘vibrancy’.

 It is claimed that immigrants bring something new to our country while also assimilating.
 I have never understood how this works.
-Surely the more you assimilate, the less different you become?
+Surely the more you assimilate, the less diverse you become?

 A friend once tried to convince me that Britain would stagnate and be peopled by inbred morons if their weren’t some fresh blood and fresh ideas from abroad.
 Yet monocultural, inbred Britain, with a little help from the rest of Europe, practically invented the modern world with all its inventions, discoveries and sports.

 But let’s accept my friend’s claim and assume that Britain does indeed benefit from mass immigration.
 Can the millionth Jamaican to arrive in Britain teach us anything that the first 999,999 didn’t?
 Just how many Jamaicans have to arrive before everything they can teach us has been exhausted?
 What happens when they assimilate and become indistinguishable from the rest of us?
-Do we have to import some more or could we just go on a two-week holiday to Jamaica?
-Or maybe we could watch a documentary about Jamaica on TV in the comfort of our own home?
+Do we have to import some more to experience the diversity again?
+Could we instead just go on a two-week holiday to Jamaica?
+That’s probably as much diversity as anyone could want until the next year.
+Or maybe we could watch a documentary about Jamaica on TV in the comfort of our own home and reap the benefits of what they have to teach us the easy way?

 Still, not everyone assimilates so successfully.
 Take my hometown, Leicester.
 Ghettos exist which are filled with ethnically homogeneous immigrants.
 Maybe these people are genuinely different and could show me something new but how would I know unless I went into their ghetto?
-And of course there are some second and third generation British Muslims who are so antipathetic to assimilating that they would rather blow us up, much to the alleged surprise of their parents.
+And of course there are some second and third generation British Muslims who are so antipathetic to assimilating that they would rather blow us up than integrate, much to the alleged surprise of their parents.
 They had absolutely no idea!
 Really?
-Whose fault is that?
-It reminds me of the XTC song No Thugs in our House.
+So whose fault is that?
+Ours again?

 Last week I told a work colleague that I was against multiculturalism.
 He couldn’t understand it.
 After all, I’m from Leicester, famous for its multiculturalism.
 There is this strange idea that some people have that only those who have never been exposed to multiculturalism dislike it.
-They think this is because people fear what they don’t know.
+They think this is because people allegedly fear what they don’t know.
 They believe that those who experience multiculturalism quickly see that there is nothing to be afraid of and are won round.
 They believe that statistics bear this out, namely, that people who live in a multicultural area feel more positive towards it than those who live in the country.
 Yet there is a simple reason for this.
-White flight.
-White Brits who don’t much like multiculturalism move away to areas where other white people live.
-Only those who either don’t mind multiculturalism or can’t afford to escape it are left behind to fill in questionnaires, from which leftist social scientists draw false conclusions.
+The white Brits who don’t much like multiculturalism have already moved away to areas where other white people live.
+Only those who either don’t mind multiculturalism or can’t afford to escape it are left behind to fill in questionnaires, from which leftist social scientists draw their false conclusions.

 My colleague’s definition of a Brit was anyone born and raised in Britain.
 This would of course include Michael Adebolajo, the killer of Lee Rigby, as well as many of the Jihadists who left Britain to fight for ISIS and woman who wear burkas in Tescos.
 I just don’t view these people as British.
 Nor do I think that someone who doesn’t speak English at home is as British as me, nor someone who feels no ancestral connection to Britain and its history.
 I told my colleague I think of British nationality as a cluster concept which indeed includes where you were born and raised but also other things like your ethnicity, language, religion or lack of it, culture, family history, collective memory and sense of allegiance.
 Oh, and last and least on my list is having a British passport.
 The more of these boxes you tick, the more British you are in my book.

 My colleague said that the unique thing about British culture was its ability to incorporate many foreign people and alien cultures into itself, thereby altering the incoming people and adding something new and positive to Britain in the process.
-Britain to him was like a black hole: able to absorb everything that comes within it’s gravity without being significantly changed itself.
-And if it did change it was always for the better.
+Britain to him was like a black hole: able to absorb everything that comes within it’s gravity without itself changing.
+And if it does change then it is always for the better.
 I think this is called ‘flattering to deceive’.
-By saying something positive-sounding about Britain, namely, that its chief defining characteristic is its inclusiveness, he was hoping that the unspoken negative corollary that by excluding nothing Britishness now has no meaning, would fly under the radar.
+By saying something positive-sounding about Britain, namely, that its chief defining characteristic is its inclusiveness, he was hoping that I might not notice the unspoken negative corollary: by excluding nothing and no one, the term ‘British’ becomes so all-encompassing as to become totally meaningless.

 My colleague said he had a grandparent or great-grandparent who was Polish and disliked the idea that this might make him less than 100% British in my eyes.
 It didn’t.
 There was nothing about him which wasn’t archetypally British.
 And after all, I am one-eighth Irish and Ireland isn’t technically part of Britain, though it was when my ancestors lived there.